ZAdamMac/Tarnished-Tale/readme.md

  - Roguelike Module

 ## Want to Help?
 Tarnished Tale is a huge project and we're known to get wedged.
 There's a few different ways you could help with development!

-### Contribute With Code!
-FOSS is beautiful because Pull Requests.
-If you'd like to contribute to Tarnished Tale by helping directly to develop its code base, consider filing a code request.
-Stay in touch with ZAdamMac (@patchSavage87 on Twitter) or ask to join the discord.
-At this early stage, getting the client and the server running for testing purposes is *slightly* ideosyncratic.

-### Contribute Financially
-The final product will be some flavour of FOSS, but that doesn't mean I don't have some costs associated with the project.
-To help with that I've set up a [ko-fi.com](https://ko-fi.com/psavlabs) account to accept microdonations of CAD.

-### Join the Discord Anyway!
-Hit @patchSavage87 on Twitter and ask to be added to the Tarnished Tale Development Discord.
-Even if you aren't into helping to write the code, don't feel comfortable in python, or don't have the time for that level of commitment, being around to act as a sounding board and provide your own insight into the process is an incredibly helpful thing to do!
+Check out our contributing guide in `/docs/`.